Old Red Sandstone

-The Old Red Sandstone is an assemblage of rocks in the North Atlantic region largely of Devonian age.
+Old Red Sandstone, abbreviated ORS, is an assemblage of rocks in the North Atlantic region largely of Devonian age.
 It extends in the east across Great Britain, Ireland and Norway, and in the west along the eastern seaboard of North America.
 It also extends northwards into Greenland and Svalbard.
-These areas were a part of the ancient continent of Euramerica/Laurussia.
+These areas were a part of the paleocontinent of Euramerica (Laurussia).
 In Britain it is a lithostratigraphic unit (a sequence of rock strata) to which stratigraphers accord supergroup status and which is of considerable importance to early paleontology.
-For convenience the short version of the term, ORS is often used in literature on the subject.
-The term was coined to distinguish the sequence from the younger New Red Sandstone which also occurs widely throughout Britain.
+The presence of Old in the name is to distinguish the sequence from the younger New Red Sandstone which also occurs widely throughout Britain.

 Sedimentology

-The Old Red Sandstone describes a suite of sedimentary rocks deposited in a variety of environments during the Devonian but extending back into the late Silurian and on into the earliest part of the Carboniferous.
-The body of rock, or facies, is dominated by alluvial sediments and conglomerates at its base, and progresses to a combination of dunes, lakes and river sediments.